w3f/Grants-Program/applications/msai.md

 ### Ecosystem Fit

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:
+The deliverables described above are intended to be used by any substrate based project that would like to leverage encrypted data stored on the blockchain and shared via NFT tokens.
+This project makes secure data storage more accessible to developers within the substrate ecosystem.
 - Where and how does your project fit into the ecosystem?

 The project is a real useful application of web3 technologies which we intend to build on polkadot if we receive funding